All Poudre School District Students to Move to Phase 4 In-Person Learning

 Poudre School District middle and high school students will join grades PK-5 for Phase 4, full-time in-person learning starting on Monday, March 22.

-The district has had fewer cases of COVID-19 at all grade levels since returning in January when compared to case levels while students were in Phase 3 hybrid learning last fall.
+The district has had fewer cases of COVID-19 at all grade levels since returning in January compared to case levels while students were in Phase 3 hybrid learning last fall.
 Poudre School District (PSD) believes it is time to make this shift as cases continue to trend downward in Larimer County.

 “Our goal has been to get students back to in-person learning as soon as it is safe to do so,” said Tom Gonzales, LCDHE public health director, who supports this decision by PSD and the county’s two other school districts, which are also shifting all grade levels to full-time in-person learning.
 “We’ve worked closely with our school districts throughout this pandemic and have confidence that their COVID-19 protocols prioritize the health and safety of the students and staff,” Tom said.